akeneo/pim-docs/cookbook/import_export/create-connector.rst

     {
     }

-Register the bundle in AppKernel :
+Register the bundle in AppKernel:

 .. code-block:: php
     :linenos: